jalcazo/fallout4_resurrected/README.md

 - Tales from the Commonwealth
 - The Zap Gun - a makeshift laser weapon - Zap Gun
 - Wasteland Imports - Goodies from all across the Wasteland... - Wasteland Imports (1.52)
-- You And What Army 2
-- You And What Army 2
 - XDI-AR2 patch
 - Alexanders SCAV Magazine - Very Weathered
 - Total Hack - Complete